christabor/diagram-tools-js/README.md

 ## What types of tools are listed?

-Primary the goal is of two-types:

-1. Diagrams
+1. Diagram tools
-2. Data visualization
+2. Data visualization tools

 Note: there is cross-over for both of these.